South Carolina Defective Products Lawyers

 Defective Products Attorneys in South Carolina

-If you or a loved one have suffered an injury from a defective product, let one of the South Carolina Defective Products Lawyers at the Strom Law Firm help get you the compensation you deserve for your products liability case.
+If you or a loved one have suffered an injury from a defective product, let one of the South Carolina Defective Products Lawyers at the Strom Law Firm help get you the compensation you deserve for your product liability case.

 Americans seek medical attention for 30 to 40 million consumer product-related injuries every year, according to the Consumer Product Safety Commission.
 The cost of these injuries is staggering.
-The United Nations Conference on Trade and Development estimates these injuries cost U.S. consumers $1 trillion a year.
+The United Nations Conference on Trade and Development estimates these injuries cost U.S. consumers $1 trillion annually.
 That comes to roughly $2,800 for every person in America.
 Consumer product-related injuries accounted for 44 percent of all nonfatal injuries requiring emergency treatment and 29 percent of all accidental injuries resulting in death in the United States between 2008 and 2010.
 The CPSC gathers most of its information on product-related injuries from hospitals.
-But consumers can also report injuries they have experienced to the agencyโ€™s webpage.
+However, consumers can also report injuries they have experienced on the agency’s webpage.

 Examples of South Carolina Defective Products

-Some of the most common toys that cause severe injury or even death to children include scooters, rubber balls, stuffed toys, and water toys.ย Other common toy hazards to consider:
+Some of the most common toys that cause severe injury or even death to children include scooters, rubber balls, stuffed toys, and water toys.
+Other common toy hazards to consider:

-• Toys that contain lead based paint.
+• Toys that contain lead-based paint.

 • Toys that contain small pieces which can pose a choking hazard

 Drugs are designed to help bring relief from pain, but at times, a drug that is intended to help causes more injury instead.
 Sometimes.
 They can even be fatal.
-This commonly occurs when a new drug is not properly tested, when the patient receives a prescription error, or when the drug causes an unexpected side effect.
+This commonly occurs when a new drug is not adequately tested, when the patient receives a prescription error, or when the drug causes an unexpected side effect.

-Drug manufacturers have a responsibility to ensure that the drugs they market for use by patients do not cause them harm.
-Some drugs have dangerous side effects and/or can cause potential long term health problems.
+Drug manufacturers have a responsibility to ensure that the drugs they market for patients’ use do not harm them.
+Some drugs have dangerous side effects and/or can cause potential long-term health problems.
 Often, these drugs are subject to defective drug recalls.
-While the Food and Drug Administration has part in determining a drugโ€™s safety, ultimately, the manufacturer is liable for injuries suffered.
+While the Food and Drug Administration has a part in determining a drug’s safety, ultimately, the manufacturer is liable for injuries suffered.

-When designing machinery, industry engineers who are concerned about safety generally implement a basic โ€œdesign guard, warnโ€ hierarchy.
-If the hazard can be removed through an improved design, that is likely the best solution.ย If the hazard can not be corrected through design, then guards should be put in place to protect the worker.
+When designing machinery, industry engineers concerned about safety generally implement a basic “design guard, warn” hierarchy.
+That is likely the best solution if the hazard can be removed through an improved design.
+If the hazard can not be corrected through design, then guards should be put in place to protect the worker.
 If that is not possible, then proper warnings should be placed in the proper locations warning the user of potential hazards.

 Here are some of the most common workplace hazards:

-Explosions/Fires โ€“ These can include a defective circuit breaker or machine that overheats that leads to a fire or explosion.
+Explosions/Fires These can include a defective circuit breaker or machine that overheats that leads to a fire or explosion.

-Pinch Points โ€“ Where the wheels or conveyors intersect can grab a workerโ€™s arm, hair or loose clothing into moving machinery causing serious if not fatal injuries.
+Pinch Points Where the wheels or conveyors intersect can grab a worker’s arm, hair or loose clothing into moving machinery causing serious if not fatal injuries.

-Crush Areas โ€“ Places where two parts of machinery intentionally collide, like an industrial press, must have proper protections and warnings for operators.
+Crush Areas Places where two parts of machinery intentionally collide, like an industrial press, must have proper protections and warnings for operators.

 What is a product liability claim in SC?

-When you suffer an injury or illness linked to a defective product or dangerous consumer product, pharmaceutical, or medical device, any lawsuit you file against the manufacturer, and others who assist the manufacturer in bringing their product to the marketplace for public consumption, will most likely be governed by a fault concept known as “product liability.”
+When you suffer an injury or illness linked to a defective product or dangerous consumer product, pharmaceutical, or medical device, any lawsuit you file against the manufacturer and others who assist the manufacturer in bringing their product to the marketplace for public consumption will most likely be governed by a fault concept known as “product liability.”

 How is a defendant liable if I am injured by a defective product in South Carolina?

 The rules of strict liability state that a manufacturer or other party involved in bringing consumer products to market may be strictly liable for an accident under certain circumstances.
 Strict liability laws typically apply to cases involving pet owners or unreasonably dangerous activities.
 They can also apply to defective product lawsuits.
-In these cases, a court may assign liability to one or more defendants even where the plaintiff has no proof that the defendantโ€™s was negligent or had an intent to harm.
-The defendant may still be accountable for damages based on the rules of strict liability.
+In these cases, a court may assign liability to one or more defendants even where the plaintiff has no proof that the defendant was negligent or had an intent to harm.
+The defendant may still be accountable for damages based on strict liability rules.

 Strict product liability laws state that a manufacturer or distributor of a defective product will owe an injured person compensation even if the defendant took some reasonable steps to prevent the defect.
 In strict product liability cases, it will not matter whether the defendant was negligent.
-The plaintiff could still receive financial compensation for damages even without proof of the defendantโ€™s fault.
+The plaintiff could still receive financial compensation for damages without proof of the defendant’s fault.
 These strict product liability cases have different burdens of proof than standard civil claims.

 What are the elements of proof in a product liability claim in SC?

-Typically, in a liability claim, a Plaintiff must prove the existence of a duty, a breach of that duty and causation of damages.
-However, some defective product liability lawsuits fall under the concept of strict liability and have unique proof requirements.
-If the plaintiffโ€™s attorney can prove the product contained a manufacturing defect and caused the injury, this will typically be enough to be awarded financial compensation.
+Typically, in a liability claim, a Plaintiff must prove the existence of a duty, a breach of that duty, and causation of damages.
+However, some defective product liability lawsuits fall under strict liability and require unique proof.
+If the plaintiff’s attorney can prove the product contained a manufacturing defect and caused the injury, this will typically be enough to be awarded financial compensation.

 Strict product liability claims require the establishment of one of three types of defects: